Order, disorder and phase transitions in quantum many body systems: Ward Identities, Schwinger-Dyson equations and cancellations in perturbation theory

-Note that there is no semicolon between $\hat n^\sigma_{\bf q}$ and $\hat n^{\sigma'}_{-{\bf q}}$, i.e., the correlation function in the right side is not `completely truncated'.
-Of course, if desired, we can rewrite it as a linear combination of (products of) completely truncated correlations.
-If we do so, and perform the limit $\beta,L\to\infty$, we get:
+where, again, the integrals over $q_0$ and $q$ should be interpreted as appropriate Riemann sums.
+Note that there is no semicolon between $\hat n^\sigma_{\bf q}$ and $\hat n^{\sigma'}_{-{\bf q}}$, {\it i.e.}, the correlation function in the right side is not `completely truncated'.
+Of course, if desired, one can rewrite it as a linear combination of (products of) completely truncated correlations.
+If I do so, and then perform the limit $\beta,L\to\infty$, I find that \eqref{interp} can be rewritten as: